Jared Loughner 'mentally unfit' for trial: What happens now?

 A federal judge ruled Wednesday that Jared Loughner is mentally unfit to stand trial for the Jan.
 8 Tucson shooting, which killed six people and left Rep. Gabrielle Giffords (D-Ariz.) severely wounded with a bullet to the brain.
 Mental health experts say Loughner suffers from schizophrenia.
 So where does the effort to prosecute him go from here?
 Below, a brief guide to the next steps:

-Two experts who examined Loughner recommended that Judge Larry A. Burns find him mentally incompetent for a trial.
+Why can't Loughner face trial right away?Two experts who examined Loughner recommended that Judge Larry A. Burns find him mentally incompetent for a trial.
 A federal prison psychologist appointed by the prosecution conducted 12 interviews with Loughner over nine hours, concluding that Loughner's thoughts were random and disorganized, and that he suffered delusions.
 A psychiatrist appointed by the judge talked to Loughner five times over seven hours, finding that he appeared to suffer from paranoid schizophrenia.
 Judge Burns decided that Loughner's "major mental illness" left him so delusional and psychotic that the case could not proceed.

-At first, he slouched and rocked in his seat.
+How did Loughner behave in court Wednesday?At first, he slouched and rocked in his seat.
 Then, midway through the proceedings, he interrupted the judge with an "angry outburst," screaming either "Thank you for the free shot" or "Thank you for the freak show" (witnesses gave conflicting accounts) and, "She died in front of me."
 He also called the judge "treasonous."
 Loughner was dragged away in handcuffs, still yelling.
 Eric Fuller, who was shot in the knee and back during the Tucson rampage, said Loughner's mental problems are impossible to ignore.
 "You don't have to be a psychiatrist to know that the boy is disturbed," says Fuller, as quoted by the Associated Press.

-Since the 22-year-old college dropout has been deemed unfit for trial, he will be sent to a federal facility in Missouri for four months of psychiatric treatment designed to get him to the point where he fully understands the case against him.
+Where will Loughner go now?Since the 22-year-old college dropout has been deemed unfit for trial, he will be sent to a federal facility in Missouri for four months of psychiatric treatment designed to get him to the point where he fully understands the case against him.
 If experts believe medication will allow him to understand the legal proceedings, his doctors could be allowed to force him to be medicated.
 If his delusions can't be treated successfully, he will remain in a psychiatric facility.

-He isn't, the experts say.
+What if he's faking?He isn't, the experts say.
 If someone is "malingering," or faking mental illness, he or she usually wants to be described as mentally ill.
 Loughner doesn't — in fact, Burns said, "He scoffs at it."
 Another sign that his mental problems are legitimate is that his behavior didn't suddenly change.
 It has been getting progressively worse for several years.

-Yes.
+Is it possible he won't ever face trial?Yes.
 If he's never deemed mentally fit for trial, he could remain in a psychiatric facility indefinitely.
 But prosecutors say they will continue pressing, hoping for the day when they can proceed with their case.
 "Our goal has always been and always will be to go to trial," says U.S. attorney Dennis K. Burke, as quoted in The New York Times.

-Yes, a hearing to revisit Loughner's psychiatric health has been set for Sept.
+Will the judge reconsider?Yes, a hearing to revisit Loughner's psychiatric health has been set for Sept.
 21. But debate over a defendant's mental competency can drag on for a long time — nearly nine years in the Elizabeth Smart kidnapping case, for instance.
 And, legally, there is no limit to the number of times a court can grant extensions.